cweijan/chrome-native-ai-translator/README.md

-# Fancy Translator
+# Native AI Translator

-Fancy Translator uses the Translator API to provide fast, secure translations that run entirely in the browser.
+Native AI Translator uses the Translator API to provide fast, secure translations that run entirely in the browser.

 [中文README](README_zh.md)